jonathanhanley/VirtualDoctor/README.md

 ### User Examples
 1. Login --> Use token returned for all other interations.
 2. Ping question-set endpoint, with no id.
 This will return a list of question sets the user can answer.
    (Not yet implemented).
+Can be skipped for testing

 3. Ping question-set endpoint, with the desired ID from step 2.
 This will contain the an ID for the first question to ask the user.
+Valid question-set id is 1.
+We can skip this step for testing.

-4. Ping question endpoint with ID from step 3.
+4. Ping question endpoint with ID from step 3. id=2 can be used for testing.
 5. Ping answer endpoint with answer from user.
 This will give the id of the next question.
 GOTO set 4